Digital Accessibility Literacy Skills: Reading, Writing, and Producing Accessible Media

 Educators can use the following Digital Accessibility Skills framework to guide inquiry or to collaborate with colleagues and staff to build skills that fundamentally transform how you are able to digitally engage with learners.

-- Proficiency with the main WCAG 2.0 content strategies to produce digitally accessible documents, slide decks, video, audio, websites and social media.
+- Proficiency with the following WCAG 2 text-based strategies to produce digitally accessible media, e.g., documents, slide decks, websites, social media, video, audio, and images, etc.

-- Use headings and titles to convey meaning and provide navigable structure.
+- Write headings and titles to convey meaning and provide navigable structure.

 - When authoring links to websites, make hyperlinked text contextual.

-- Provide clear instructions and generally keep content clear and concise.
+- Provide clear written and verbal instructions, and generally keep written materials clear and concise.
+Use ordered lists and bullets appropriately for structure and clarity.

 - Proficiency using accessibility checkers in publishing software (Office, Adobe, Google Docs, WordPress, LMS, etc.)